allegro/bigflow/docs/technologies.md

 Then you need to enable custom image by passing `use_docker_image=True` to instance of `BeamJob`.
 Value `True` means that the same docker image need to be used to run project workflows and run beam pipelines.
-You migh also specify different image by passing its full id instead of `True`.
+You might also specify different image by passing its full id instead of `True`.

 Please refer to [Dataflow documentation](https://cloud.google.com/dataflow/docs/guides/using-custom-containers) for more details about how to build a custom image.